Katy Croff Bell: Research and career

 In 2011, Bell became vice president of the Ocean Exploration Trust.
 She was Chief Scientist of Robert Ballard's exploration vessel E/V Nautilus, overseeing expeditions to the Mediterranean Sea, Black Sea, Gulf of Mexico, Caribbean Sea, eastern Pacific Ocean and the Aegean Sea.
 The Nautilus Exploration Program is an open science initiative, which shares the process and outcomes of ocean exploration with everyone.
 The expedition attracted a variety of media coverage, and Bell gave several interviews and lectures.

 In addition being a leader of expeditions, Bell is also a lecturer of underwater exploration and technology.
 In 2014, she was a MIT Media Lab Director's Fellow.
 In 2015, she used telepresence technology to participate in Nautilus expeditions in the Gulf of Mexico and eastern Pacific Ocean.
 That year, she took part in the social media campaign #ILookLikeAnEngineer.
 She led a team of MIT explorers on a deep-ocean exploration off the coast of Southern California in 2016.
 In 2017, as an MIT Visiting Scientist, she created the Open Ocean initiative at the Media Lab.
-Bell is developing technology for ocean exploration projects, to allow for remote science and education.
+Bell is developing technology for ocean exploration projects, to allow for remote science and education, which no longer active.
 Bell also said that, at the Open Ocean initiative, she is reimagining the future of ocean exploration and storytelling.